The National Eczema Association improves the health and quality of life for individuals with eczema through research, support and education.

 - NEA provides a School Pack for parents and educators to ease the school experience for children with eczema.

-- NEA conducts an annual Children’s Conference Camp during the annual Eczema Patient Conference, which often results in greater self-esteem and self-image for children with eczema.
+- NEA conducts an annual Children’s Conference Camp during the Eczema Patient Conference, which often results in greater self-esteem and self-image for children with eczema.

 Public Awareness and Education